Interview with ICMP songwriting alumnus Josh Vine

 How did you get into music?

 I was always into music because of my dad who was massively into music and played me a lot of records when I was growing up.
 Artists like Chris Isaac, David.
-Bowie, The jam, and an awesome band called Kitchens of Distinction!
-So good but so unknown!
-But the moment that I started to write songs was after I. Bought my dad Paul wellers album 22dreams.
-That record was the record that started.
-To teach me guitar after I listened to it with my dad and asked him to show me a couple of chords of the album.
+Bowie, The Jam, and an awesome band called Kitchens of Distinction - so good but so unknown!
+But the moment that I started to write songs was after I bought my dad Paul Weller's album '22dreams'.
+That record was the record that inspirec me to learn guitar after I listened to it with my dad and asked him to show me a couple of chords from the album.

 Who are your songwriting heroes?